mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 an existing component or a new one is the way that you can decide whether the current model of the architecture is sufficient or requires change.

-By taking this approach databases and other datastores become localised optimisation's.
+By taking this approach databases and other data stores become localised optimisation's.
 As such the static structure of data and, by extension, the static models of the data in the software (schemas, object models, etc.) can be determined by modelling the transformations and enhancements of the messages carried out by that particular component of the system.

-Keeping in mind this view of the component as transformer/enhancer of messages each major component in the system can be seen as synonymous with a huge 'function' in a functional program.
-Something that takes in inputs and returns the expected outputs.
+Keeping in mind this view of the component as transformer/enhancer of messages each major component in the system can be seen as analogous to a huge 'function' in a functional program.
+Something that takes in immutable data as input and returns the expected (immutable) output.

-If the component needs multiple inputs from different sources these can be modelled as multiple inputs.
+If the component needs multiple inputs from different sources these can be modelled as multiple messages to multiple functions.
 It is idealistic and unrealistic to imagine that the inputs to each component will arrive reliably and at exactly the moment required to carry out the job but dealing with these tricky details is, again, a localised optimisation.

 It's also worth pointing out that 'components' in this context are not necessarily separate deployment units with remote network calls.
 They can be 'packages', 'modules' or high level 'namespaces' within a larger deployment unit.
 In